Daruma doll: Eyes

 The eyes of Daruma are often blank when sold.
-Monte A. Greer, author of Daruma Eyes, described the "oversized symmetrical round blank white eyes" as a means to keep track of goals or big tasks and motivate them to work to the finish.
+The "oversized symmetrical round blank white eyes" are described as a means to keep track of goals or big tasks and motivate them to work to the finish.
 The recipient of the doll fills in one eye upon setting the goal, then the other upon fulfilling it.
 In this way, every time they see the one-eyed Daruma, they recall the goal.
 One explanation how this custom started says that in order to motivate Daruma-san to grant your wish, you promise to give him full sight once the goal is accomplished.
 This practice might also have something to do with the "enlightenment", the ideal attainment of Buddhism.
 This custom has led to a phrase in Japanese translated as "Both Eyes Open".
 Referring to "opening" the second eye, it expresses the realization of a goal.
 Traditionally, the Daruma was purchased as a household item, and only the head of the household would paint in the eyes.

-One example of this is politicians during election time.
+One example of this tradition in practice is intentions set by politicians during election time.
 Political parties have often been shown at their headquarters with large Daruma dolls and amulets purchased from local temples as a prayer for victory.
 This practice was highlighted in a 1967 article in Time magazine: "Last week, in the Tokyo headquarters of Japan's ruling Liberal Democratic Party, Premier Eisaku Satō dipped a sumi brush into an ink stone and with swift strokes daubed in the dark right eye of his Daruma.
 'The eyes,' he remarked when he had finished, 'are as big as my own.'"

 The Matsukawa Daruma (松川だるま) is produced with the eyes already painted, with the purpose of watching over a family's household.
 These intricate figures are more slender than traditional Daruma and typically feature blue coloring and a base molded (or simply painted) in the form of the ship that transports the Seven Lucky Gods.

 Facial hair

 Daruma's facial hair is a symbolic representation of the animals well known in Asian culture to embody longevity: the crane and the tortoise.
 The eyebrows are in the shape of a crane, while the cheek hair resembles the shell of the tortoise.
-A Japanese-based website states that originally, there was a snake or dragon depicted across the moustache and cheeks, but was changed to tortoise to emphasize the desire for longevity.
+Originally there was a snake or dragon depicted across the moustache and cheeks, but this was changed to a tortoise to emphasize the desire for longevity.
 In this way, Daruma was designed to match the Japanese proverb "The crane lives 1000 years, the tortoise 10,000 years".